maddiethedinosaur/funnydiehaha/fancy.md

 Read part three of this ICC work [here.](./perspective-of-communism-3.pdf)

 Read part four of this ICC work [here.](./perspective-of-communism-4.pdf)
-* 2004: Platform of the International Communist Current
+* 2004: Platform of the ICC

 Read this ICC work [here.](./icc-platform.pdf)
 * 2005: The Communist-Left and the Continuity of Marxism